rkday/ruby-diameter/README.md

 ### Tests
 * Set up an infrastructure for reading and parsing .pcap or PDML files, so parsed messages can be manually checked against Wireshark

+### Portability
+* Ruby 1.8?
+I'm not sure there will be demand.
+* JRuby - either resolve issues with stack_transport_helpers or write a JRuby-specific version calling Java classes